bswar7/Developer-Survey/README.md

 - Work Arrangement: The majority of participants work in hybrid setups, while fully in-person roles are the least common.
 Across all arrangements, developers in the USA earn the most.
 The data also highlights noticeable differences in language and database choices between in-person developers and those working remotely or in hybrid models.

-## How to Run: Instructions for running your code.
+## How to Run:
+- Clone or download this project.
+- Open the Jupyter Notebook (.ipynb) file.
+- Run the cells step by step.
+- Make sure the dataset is placed in the correct directory.

 ## Dependencies:
 The Python libraries required for this project are: